kevinflint-cs2/az-fa-blueteam/docs/implementation/urlscan.md

-# URLScan.io Submission Implementation
+# URLScan.io Integration Implementation

 ## Overview

-This document describes the implementation of the URLScan.io submission endpoint for the Azure Functions BlueTeam enrichment application.
+This document describes the comprehensive implementation of URLScan.io integration for the Azure Functions BlueTeam enrichment application, including URL submission, result retrieval, and search functionality.

 ## Implementation Option Selected

-**Option A: Standard Azure Function with Submission-Only Pattern**
+**Option A: Extended Module with Submit, Result, and Search Functions**

 This option was selected because it:
-- Matches existing patterns in the repository (abuseipdb, alienvault)
+- Maintains consistency with existing repository patterns
-- Provides focused, single-responsibility functionality
-- Keeps initial implementation simple and maintainable
-- Allows incremental addition of result retrieval if needed later
+- Keeps all URLScan.io functionality in one cohesive module
+- Follows the established functional programming approach
+- Minimizes code duplication for API key handling and error management
+- Provides complete URLScan.io API coverage in a single module

 ## Architecture